chrmod/spanan/README.md

 # Spanan [![Build Status](https://travis-ci.org/chrmod/spanan.svg?branch=master)](https://travis-ci.org/chrmod/spanan)

 Spanan is simple library for building Promise-based remote function invocation.
-It wraps one way messaging APIs (like window.postMessage) with a Proxy object that returns a promise.
+It wraps one way messaging APIs (like window.postMessage, or chrome.runtime.sendMessage) with a Proxy object that returns a promise.

 # Usage